Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Water quality risk

 Where discharges are not regulated via licences or permits, we need to use a risk-based approach to determine potential monitoring for priority substances.
 This approach requires evaluation of both the volume and quality of the discharge and that of the receiving environment.
-Baseline or reference conditions for water resources within each operated asset’s area of influence are required to be set, and an assessment of potential impacts to these are required to be undertaken as outlined in the Our Requirements for Environment and Climate Change standard.
+Baseline or reference conditions for water resources within each operated asset’s area of influence are required to be set, and an assessment of potential impacts to these are required to be undertaken as outlined in our Environment Global Standard and internal water management standard.
 Where potential adverse impacts identified include contaminants being introduced to a receiving environment at levels above those already present, appropriate monitoring programs for these discharges need to be developed and criteria set (e.g. triggers and thresholds).
-These criteria are informed by relevant local guidance that outlines potential health (if applicable) and or ecological impacts e.g., Australian and New Zealand Environment and Conservation Council (ANZECC) Water Quality Guidelines, the Department of Water and Environmental Regulation – Guideline - Assessment and management of contaminated sites or the International Convention for the Prevention of Pollution from Ships (MARPOL).
+These criteria are informed by relevant local guidance that outlines potential health (if applicable) and or ecological impacts e.g. Australian and New Zealand Environment and Conservation Council (ANZECC) Water Quality Guidelines, the Department of Water and Environmental Regulation – Guideline – Assessment and management of contaminated sites or the International Convention for the Prevention of Pollution from Ships (MARPOL).

 Closure risk